A Simple and Approximately Optimal Mechanism for an Additive Buyer: Revenue Bounds for Multiple Buyers

-Our proof will proceed via \emph{amplification}.
-We will begin with the (awful) bound on $\SRev$ vs. $\Rev$ from Lemma \ref{thm:HN}, then show in Theorem \ref{thm:amplification} how to amplify any such bound into an improved bound.
+Our proof will proceed via {amplification}.
+We will begin with the (weak) bound on $\SRev$ vs. $\Rev$ from Lemma \ref{thm:HN}, then show in Theorem \ref{thm:amplification} how to amplify any such bound into an improved bound.
 We will then iterate this amplification process over and over, until we reach the desired logarithmic approximation (which will be a fixed point of the amplification process).
 To prove the amplification theorem, we use an approach similar to the single-buyer analysis from Section \ref{subsec:SRev}.
-That is, we will apply the Core Decomposition Lemma (Lemma \ref{lem:easy}), then bound the revenue of the tail and the welfare of the core with respect to $\SRev(D)$.
+That is, we will apply the {Core-Tail} Decomposition Lemma (Lemma \ref{lem:easy}), then bound the revenue of the tail and the welfare of the core with respect to $\SRev(D)$. {The first step in the proof of Theorem \ref{thm:manySRev} is the following amplification theorem, where any current bound (in terms of $a$) is improved.}